opengisch/pum/docs/docs/parameters.md

 - **type** *(optional, default: `text`)*: One of `boolean`, `integer`, `text`, `decimal`, `path`.
 - **default** *(optional)*: A default value used for validation.
 - **description** *(optional)*: A human-readable description.
+- **values** *(optional)*: A list of allowed values.
+When set, the parameter value (including the default) must be one of the listed entries.
+PUM validates this both at configuration load time and when values are passed from the CLI.
 - **app_only** *(optional, default: `false`)*: If `true`, the parameter can be changed freely when recreating the app.
 Standard parameters (`app_only: false`) must keep the same value across the entire module lifecycle (install, upgrade, create-app).

 ```yaml